© Roman Kybus - Istock.com

 Unobstrusive but indispensable.
 Adhesives are probably as old as mankind itself is and have always been an irreplaceable part of our everyday lives.
 As early as the Stone Age, birch pitch was produced by dry distillation over a wood fire and used as an adhesive.
 Archaeologists were able to prove this during the excavation of a Stone Age weapons depot.

 Nowadays, adhesives can be found in almost every everyday object.
 Like our everyday objects, the adhesives used in them are subject to constant evolution.
 This evolution has been massively accelerated in recent decades.
 Many new products and production processes have ensured that bonding as a joining technique has developed greatly.
 The adhesives market has increased rapidly over the last century.
 An enormous variety of different adhesive types has been developed.

-Industrial Adhesives must meet high Requirements
+Industrial adhesives must meet high standards,

 The requirement profile of an industrial adhesive depends, for example, on the materials to be bonded.
 Plastics, wood and wood-based materials, metals and mineral materials are bonded together in countless applications.
 Depending on the purpose, an adhesive bond should have certain properties.
 Flexible, rigid, removable or permanently strong are typical requirements.
 Furthermore, long-lasting durability is important.
 Strong temperature fluctuations, chemicals, humidity, weathering or mechanical loads can stress an adhesive bond.